How many beds does the center have?

 How long can someone stay at the Broward Partnership?

-The average stay for a resident is 60 days.
-You must cooperate with the housing assistance program and do what they suggest to find safe, permanent housing for your family.
-If you are placed in a temporary emergency shelter, you must follow the rules of the shelter.
+The average stay for program participants is 60 days.
+Participants must cooperate with the housing assistance program and do what they suggest to find safe, permanent housing for the individual and his/her family.
+If placed in a temporary emergency shelter, all participants must follow the rules of the shelter.